MilanBariya/CLI_project/README.md

 > This will give columns name of employees table_list [Second argument is table name]
 > It will give error message when you give wrong table name or not give table name or multiple tables name.

+3) mycli set_engine mysql
+> This will give set engine mysql